ccmpbll/cloudflare-speedtest-mqtt/readme.md

 A simple container designed to send JSON formatted CloudFlare speed test results over MQTT.
 Borrows code from [tevslin/cloudflarepycli](https://github.com/tevslin/cloudflarepycli) to perform the speed test.

-**NOTE:** Now that I have moved the necessary code directly into this project, I was able to make some changes that better suited my use case.
-I have added and renamed several output fields.
-If you are a current user and have issues, please check that you are referencing the correct field names.

 #### Required environment variables:

 MQTT_SERVER : IP address of MQTT server